Will god punish me and

 –St. Alphonsus, Doctor of the Church

 Without laws and punishments we would be in a lawless world.
-God has the same laws and punishments to help keep us on the straight and narrow path to salvation, so we can grow in true love of Him but most don’t follow them nor see our punishments, and we are walking to our doom.
+God has the same laws and punishments to help keep us on the straight and narrow path to salvation too.
+But most don’t follow them nor see God’s punishment for our trespasses, and we’re ignoring them and becoming angry at God’s love, since we don’t want to suffer…But the suffering is because of us, but we refuse to see.
+And we are walking to our doom instead of being saved through them.

 “My son, do not disdain the discipline of the Lord or lose heart when reproved [corrected] by him; for whom the Lord loves, he disciplines; he scourges every son he acknowledges [hoping he learns the Way]” (Hebrews 12:5-6).